Television guidance: Walleye

 As initially envisioned, the system would use a television only while the missile was still on the aircraft, and would automatically seek once launched.
 This quickly proved infeasible, as the system would often break lock for a wide variety of reasons.
 This led to the addition of a data link that sent the image back to the aircraft, allowing guidance throughout.
 This was not a true television guidance system in the classic sense, as the operator's task was to continue selecting points of high contrast which the seeker would then follow.
 In practice, however, the updating was almost continuous, and the system acted more like a television guidance system and autopilot, like the early plans for the Hs 293.

-Walleye entered service in 1966 and was quickly used in a number of precision attacks against bridges and similar targets.
+Walleye entered service in 1966 and was quickly used in several precision attacks against bridges and similar targets.
 These revealed that it did not have enough striking power, and more range was desired.
 This led to the introduction of an extended range data link (ERDL) and larger wings to extend range from 16 to 24 nmi.
-Walleye II was a much larger version based on a 2000 lb bomb in order to improve performance against large targets like bridges, and further extended range to as much as 32 nmi.
+Walleye II was a much larger version based on a 2000 lb bomb to improve performance against large targets like bridges, and further extended range to as much as 32 nmi.
 These were widely used in the later portions of the war and they remained in service through the 1970s and 80s.
 It was an ERDL equipped Walleye that was used to destroy the oil pipes feeding Sea Island and help stop the Gulf War oil spill in 1991.
 Walleye left service in the 1990s, replaced largely by laser-guided weapons.